Land Covenants – protecting or preventing development?

 Inflexible material requirements, like obligations to use only certain types of cladding, which have become obsolete or problematic over time.
 These requirements can also prevent the use of new superior materials and building innovations.

-Updates or removal can be done by:
+At present, modifications or removals can be pursued by: